Why is My AC Not Working?

 If your AC is not working, the issue could be as simple as a tripped circuit breaker or as serious as a refrigerant leak.
+Many homeowners experience situations where the AC suddenly stopped working without any warning.
 Common reasons include power failures, thermostat malfunctions, clogged filters, or faulty capacitors.
-Ignoring these problems can lead to costly repairs and discomfort, especially during hot weather.
+When an air conditioner stops working, ignoring the problem can lead to costly repairs and serious discomfort, especially during hot weather.

-In this article, we’ll break down the most common reasons why your AC unit is not turning on and provide practical solutions to get it running again.
-Keep reading to troubleshoot your system and learn when to call a professional.
+In this article, we’ll break down the most common reasons why did my AC suddenly stop working and provide practical solutions to help you get your system running again.
+Keep reading to troubleshoot your AC and learn when it’s time to call a professional.

 AC Not Turning On: Common Causes and Solutions